 This is the best example of an anti-monument that the studio has made, by taking a monumental sized sculpture and literary turning it on its back.

 The Udderside refers to the other side of conventional thought, as it stages a conflict with the hyped ideology/propaganda and sculpture/public art proper.
 It undermines institutionally sponsored and guided traditional public art propaganda, such as the hero’s on horseback, and rather engage with the public in a whimsical manner.

 DSW intended to construct the sculpture for children to interact and engage playfully with the piece.
 The bronze and concrete surfaces were treated and smoothed out to allow children to adventure, charter and slide across the structure with great reward.

-Rina Stutzer, in collaboration with the DSW team, created a site-specific installation titled Sway outside the Everard Read Gallery in Johannesburg for which she received the award for the best Art Project in 3CR12 Stainless Steel recognised by SASDA.
+Rina Stutzer, in collaboration with DSW, created a site-specific installation titled Sway from 3CR12 stainless steel outside the Everard Read Gallery in Johannesburg.
+She was awarded the Southern Africa Stainless Steel Development Association (SASSDA) Art Project Award in 2014 for this installation piece.

 The success of this project can be attributed to the merger of the creative team of artists from Dionysus Sculpture Works and the engineers from Certus Engineering in Midrand.
 DSW drafted the scanned maquette installation into a 3-D digital design, and transferred it to the required format for the laser-cutting machinery.
 Fence parts were laser-cut and welded together at Certus.
 The welded fence segments were finally handed over to DSW who managed the metal chasing, surface finishing and installation of the structure.